monilmody/Mobile-Application-Development/README.md

 Welcome Back

-This Repository contains projects like hello-world-app, hello-toast-app, sample-app, scrolling-text-app and my-first-app
+This Repository contains projects like hello-world-app, hello-toast-app, sample-app, scrolling-text-app, simpleasynctask and my-first-app